tymyrddin/red-exfil/source/index.rst

 attacker's machine.
 The data exfiltration technique is used to emulate the normal network activities, and relies on common network protocols such as DNS, HTTP, SSH, etc.

-Data Exfiltration over common protocols is challenging to detect and distinguish between legitimate and malicious traffic.
+Data exfiltration over common protocols is challenging to detect and distinguish between legitimate and malicious traffic.

 .. toctree::